Tenant Selector

 Reflection & Growth

-With more time, I would have paired usage data with targeted usability testing to keep refining those handoff points as tenant volumes and workflows continued to grow.
+Given more time, I'd have paired usage data with usability testing to keep refining those handoff points as tenant volumes grew.